 Acid-base titrants are not selective.
 A strong base titrant, for example, reacts with all acids in a sample, regardless of their individual strengths.
 If the titrand contains an analyte and an interferent, then selectivity depends on their relative acid strengths.
-Two limiting situations must be considered.
+Let's consider two limiting situations.

 If the analyte is a stronger acid than the interferent, then the titrant will react with the analyte before it begins reacting with the interferent.
 The feasibility of the analysis depends on whether the titrant's reaction with the interferent affects the accurate location of the analyte's equivalence point.
-If the acid dissociation constants are substantially different, the end point for the analyte can be accurately determined.
-Conversely, if the acid dissociation constants for the analyte and interferent are similar, then an accurate end point for the analyte may not be found.
+If the acid dissociation constants are substantially different, the end point for the analyte can be determined accurately.
+Conversely, if the acid dissociation constants for the analyte and interferent are similar, then there may not be an accurate end point for the analyte.
 In the latter case a quantitative analysis for the analyte is not possible.

 In the second limiting situation the analyte is a weaker acid than the interferent.
 In this case the volume of titrant needed to reach the analyte's equivalence point is determined by the concentration of both the analyte and the interferent.
-To account for the interferent's contribution to the end point, an end point for the interferent must be present.
+To account for the interferent's contribution to the end point, an end point for the interferent must be available.
 Again, if the acid dissociation constants for the analyte and interferent are significantly different, then the analyte's determination is possible.
-If the acid dissociation constants are similar, however, there is only a single equivalence point and the analyte's and interferent's contributions to the equivalence point volume can not be separated.
+If the acid dissociation constants are similar, however, there is only a single equivalence point and we cannot separate the analyte's and the interferent's contributions to the equivalence point volume.